material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 > **Note:** This example emphasizes the separation between plan and execution.
 Take care to author code that suits your platform.
 Function plans may not be portable across thread/worker boundaries on some platforms.

-Many plans of motion can be attached to a single target.
-A single plan of motion can also be attached to many targets.
+Many plans can be attached to a single target.
+A single plan can also be attached to many targets.

 Consider this pseudo-code: